 Only through a combination of the above diagnostic tools can a veterinarian reach a definitive diagnosis.

 5 Symptoms You Should Keep an Eye Out For

 Cauda equina has symptoms and signs that resemble those of several lumbosacral diseases which makes diagnosis difficult.
 Keep an eye out for the following symptoms.
 You may even notice vague signs that don’t quite meet the description here.
-Remember to bring your dog to a licensed veterinarian if you suspect there is something wrong.
+Remember to bring your dog to a veterinarian if you suspect there is something wrong.